 (d) The aggregate amount of cleared energy bids and offers including cleared Minimum-Energy Offer quantities;

-(e) The aggregate Ancillary Service Offers (prices and quantities) in the DAM, for each type of Ancillary Service regardless of a Resource’s On-Line or Off-Line status.
-For Responsive Reserve (RRS) Service, ERCOT shall separately post aggregated offers from Generation Resources, Controllable Load Resources, and non-Controllable Load Resources.
+(e) The aggregate Ancillary Service Offers (prices and quantities) in the DAM, for each type of Ancillary Service regardless of a Resource’s On-Line or Off-Line status and including Ancillary Service Only Offers.
+For RRS, ERCOT shall separately post aggregated offers from Generation Resources (including Ancillary Service Only Offers), Controllable Load Resources, and Load Resources other than Controllable Load Resources.
 Linked Ancillary Service Offers will be included as non-linked Ancillary Service Offers;